mtslee/mtslee.github.io/README.md

 ## Consult Your Community | UC Davis
-I am an Engagement Manager for a non-profit consulting organization here at UC Davis.
+I was an Engagement Manager for a non-profit consulting organization here at UC Davis.
 This is a copy of our final deliverable for our client Smartz Graphics.

 [Final Deliverable](FINAL_cyc.pdf)